 I served my tenant an L9 for rent owed as I didn’t want to evict them.
 They paid one month owing and left, but my hearing date at the LTB is in a couple weeks.
 I’m still short one month’s rent.
 Do I have to proceed in Small Claims Court now?

-You can still attend the LTB hearing to obtain an Order for the month that is still outstanding as long as you were able to serve the tenants the Notice of Hearing before they moved out.
+You can still attend the LTB hearing to obtain an Order for the month that is still outstanding as long as the tenants received the Notice of Hearing before they moved out.

-I made a mistake on my Landlord and Tenand Board application, do I have to start the process all over again?
+I made a mistake on my Landlord and Tenant Board application, do I have to start the process all over again?